ibmdbanalytics/ibmdbpy/docs/source/index.rst

 ============

 The ibmdbpy project was initiated in April 2015 at IBM Deutschland Reasearch & Development, Böblingen.
-Herea is the list of the persons who contributed to the project, in the chronological order of their contribution:
+Here is the list of the persons who contributed to the project, in the chronological order of their contribution:

 - Edouard Fouché (core)
 - Michael Wurst (core)